-

 Next-generation privacy – 360° data protection

-The first day of the conference, 29 September 2026, will take place on-site at the Futurium in Berlin, focusing on the German and European perspectives.
-On 30 September 2026, the conference will open its digital stage for global discussions and international insights via livestream.
+The first day of the conference, 29 September 2026, will take place on site at the Futurium in Berlin, focusing on German and European perspectives.
+On 30 September 2026, the event will open its digital stage for international discussions and global insights via livestream.

 Join us at #pco26 and be part of shaping the future of privacy and data protection.